Entropify/Exercisele/README.md

 ## Tech Stack
 - **HTML** – page structure
 - **CSS** – styling and layout
-- **JavaScript** – exercsie database, game logic and dynamic feedback
+- **JavaScript** – exercise database, game logic, and dynamic feedback

 ## Contributing
 Contributions are welcome!
 If you'd like to add more exercises, improve feedback visuals, or enhance gameplay, feel free to submit a pull request.